This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Where do the Chiang Mai Loy Krathong and Yee Peng festivals take place?

-Although the Chiang Mai lantern festival celebrations take place all over the city, the main Chiang Mai Loy Krathong festival takes place along the River Ping, focused around the Nawarat bridge and Chansom Memorial Bridge (Khua Khaek).
+Although the Chiang Mai festival celebrations take place all over the city, the main Chiang Mai Loy Krathong festival takes place along the River Ping, focused around the Nawarat bridge and Chansom Memorial Bridge (Khua Khaek).

 The Loy Krathong opening ceremony (quite officious and nothing that spectacular) takes place at Tae Phae Gate plus some activities also take place at the Three Kings Monument and the Chiang Mai City Municipality Office.